GregoryCannon/Room47/README.md

 ### Draw a room ###

 To draw a room, a Pomona student must login with their username and password.
-Then, they can view a list of available rooms and choose a room to draw into druing their alloted room draw time.
+Then, they can view a list of available rooms and choose a room to draw into during their alloted room draw time.

 ## Admins ##

+Admins must login with a valid username, password, and ID.
 Admins can read any rooming-related data and modify any students’ rooming assignments data at any time.

 ## Error Prone ##
 The results of our static analysis tool 'ErrorProne' is in the file 'errorProneResults.txt'